madelinegannon/jetson-nano-accessories/suction-cup-mount/README.md

-### Jetson Nano Car Mount
+### Jetson Nano Suction Cup Mount
-The Jetson Nano is lightweight and power-efficient, which means you can power it from your car!
-This Car Mount assembly uses suction cups to keep your Jetson Nano in place while driving.
+This Suction Cup Mount assembly uses suction cups to keep your Jetson Nano in place while driving.
+**FIX THIS**
 Plug the Nano into your car's 12V auxiliary power (the cigarette lighter) to power the board.

 Here's a few project ideas to get started:
 - Detect bored passengers in the backseat, and entertain them